Chemtrails over the Country Club: Commercial performance

-Chemtrails over the Country Club debuted at number two on the US Billboard 200 chart, earning 75,000 album-equivalent units, (including 58,000 copies in pure album sales) in its first week, according to MRC Data, blocked by the top spot by Justin Bieber's Justice becoming Del Rey's seventh US top ten debut on the chart.
+Chemtrails over the Country Club debuted at number two on the US Billboard 200 chart, earning 75,000 album-equivalent units, (including 58,000 copies in pure album sales) in its first week, according to MRC Data, becoming Del Rey's seventh US top 10 debut on the chart.
 The album became her third chart-topper on the US Top Album Sales list, scoring the fourth-largest sales week for a vinyl album since MRC Data began tracking sales in 1991, with nearly 32,000 copies sold.
-In addition, the album accumulated a total of 21.19 million on-demand streams from the album’s songs.
+In addition, the album accumulated a total of 21.19 million on-demand streams from the album's songs.

 In the United Kingdom, Chemtrails over the Country Club debuted at number one on the UK Albums Chart, selling 40,000 copies in its first week and outselling the rest of the top 10 combined, becoming Del Rey's fifth UK number-one album.
-The album became the fastest-selling vinyl of the century for a female act in the UK, with 16,700 vinyl copies sold.
-In its first three days in the United Kingdom, the album sold 30,566 physical copies.
-In August 2021, the album was certified Silver by the British Phonographic Industry (BPI) for earning over 60,000 album-equivalent units in the UK.
+The album became the fastest-selling vinyl of the century for a female act in the UK, with 16,000 vinyl copies sold.
+In its first three days in the United Kingdom, the album sold 30,000 physical copies.

 Track listing

+All tracks are written and produced by Lana Del Rey and Jack Antonoff, except where listed.

 Personnel

+Credits are adapted from official liner notes.